DhexDev/JavaPush/README.md

-This is a very raw example of how to implement server side push notifications on a java server, without deeling with the google auth or the firebase dependencies.
+This is a very raw example of how to implement server side push notifications on a java server, without dealing with the google auth or the firebase dependencies.

 This code makes use of almost no non existing libraries provided by standadr java, being the only exception GSON, wich is my favorite jSON parser, but feel free to use